-In order to have a beautiful and radiant complexion even in the hot days, a thorough facial cleaning is indispensable as a summer skin care procedure.
+In order to have a beautiful and radiant complexion even in the hot days, a thorough facial cleaning is indispensable as a summer skin and hair care procedures.
 Increased sweating, as well as salt water, chlorine and sand unfortunately lead directly to pores clogging.
 To prevent pimples and blackheads, it is very important that you clear your face of all the dirt after a long day in the sun.
 Use remedies such as eucalyptus or menthol extracts – these keep the pores clean and have a refreshing effect.
 Another good product is rose water.
 It is a natural product that moisturizes, calms irritated skin and fights small impurities.
 Since a face mask provides the natural pH balance, it should also be essential for your summer skin care.

 Do not forget summer lip and hand care!

 Thanks to various sun creams or foundations with an SPF your face is well protected from the sun’s rays.
 Unfortunately, a very sensitive part of the face is often forgotten – the lips.
 Unobtrusive lip balms are perfect for this and can be found in every drugstore or supermarket.
 So that your hands remain flawless for a long time, we recommend that you use special hand creams with UV factor, at least for the warm months.